Dive into the archives.

 - Bombs in Paradise: A Legal, Social, and Political Discussion of Militarization in the Pacific

-The Asian-Pacific Law & Policy Journal (APLPJ) is pleased to announce and invite you to its Spring 2015 symposium entitled “Bombs in Paradise: A Legal, Social, and Political Discussion of Militarization in the Pacific.”
-The symposium will be held on Friday, April 17, 2015 from 9 am to 4 pm at the William S. Richardson School of Law in Classroom […]
+The Asian-Pacific Law & Policy Journal (APLPJ) is pleased to announce the successful conclusion of its Spring 2015 symposium entitled “Bombs in Paradise: A Legal, Social, and Political Discussion of Militarization in the Pacific.”
+The symposium was held on Friday, April 17, 2015 at the William S. Richardson School of Law and it was free and open to the public.
+The one-day […]

 - We Are Who We Thought We Were: Congress’ Authority to Recognize a Native Hawaiian Polity United by Common Descent by Derek H. Kauanoe and Breann Swann Nuʻuhiwa